October 3, 2018

 Pindrop’s initial investors include Andreessen Horowitz, GRA Venture Fund, New World Ventures, Sigma Partners, and Webb Investment Network.
 The company uses the funds to scale customer acquisition and expand product development, quickly adding marquee clients.

 Avivah Litan, Vice President and Distinguished Analyst for Gartner, writes that call centers should “use voice biometrics and phoneprinting (analysis of the originating calling phone) to strengthen user authentication and fraud prevention across multiple channels.”

-USPTO Patent No. 9,037,113 was granted for the algorithm Balasubramaniyan developed to analyze calls in 2011.
-The patent further solidifies Pindrop’s continued leadership in the fast-growing voice anti-fraud and authentication market, with top banks and retailers as well as Fortune 500 companies deploying Pindrop® technology.
+USPTO Patent No. 9,037,113 is granted for the algorithm Balasubramaniyan developed to analyze calls in 2011.
+The patent further solidifies Pindrop’s continued leadership in the fast-growing voice anti-fraud and authentication market, with top banks and retailers, as well as Fortune 500 companies, deploying Pindrop® technology.